Things to do in San Marino

 Where to Stay

-San Marino makes a great location to explore on a day trip.
-A few hours is all you need to stroll the streets, climb the towers, and visit some city’s city’s museums.
+San Marino is a great location to explore on a day trip.
+A few hours is all you need to stroll the streets, climb the towers, and visit some of the city’s museums.
 However, the small republic is also an incredible place to stay the night.

 Watch as the city calms at the end of the day while a glowing sun sinks behind the hills.
 The most convenient hotels are located in the old town, where you also find most of the top attractions.